Current Lab Members

 Harsh Patel is a senior at Indiana University studying Neuroscience and Psychology.
 He is currently assisting with episodic memory derived from olfactory trials in rats, which could have implications on human neurological disorders.
 His dream is to attend medical school and become a pediatrician.
 Outside of research and coursework, he enjoys playing ukulele, snapchatting, and watching episodes of Friends multiple times.

-Dasuni is currently a junior pursuing a Biology B.S. and a minor in Chemistry.
-In the lab, she assists with odor discrimination trials that deal with olfactive episodic memory in rats.
-After graduation, she intends to continue her education in medical school.
-Outside of school work, Dasuni enjoys hiking, playing tennis, reading, and hanging out with friends and family.
+Dasuni is currently a junior pursuing a Neuroscience B.S and Psychology B.S. with a minor in Clinical Science.
+In the lab, she studies both episodic memory in rats using items in context to characterize Alzheimers Disease risk factor genes as it progresses with age.
+After graduation, she intends to continue her education in medical school, in hopes of becoming a psychiatrist.
+Outside of school work, Dasuni enjoys listening to music, reading, and watching movies.

 Sejna Alibegovic is a sophomore at Indiana University studying Biology and minoring in Chemistry and Slavic Languages and Culture.
 She is currently a member of the Comparative Cognitive Laboratory assisting in the on-going study of episodic memory in rats.
 In the future, she hopes to attend medical school.
 In her free time, Sejna loves running, reading, drawing, and spending time with friends and family.